top of page

 BRAZIL

-Suddhavari Buddhist Monastery
+Suddhavari Buddhist Monaster

-located near the small hill city of
+Another emerging monastery, located near the small hill city of São Lourenço, Minas Gerais State, Brazil.

 Abbot: Ajahn Mudito